briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

     the option of receiving the statutorily required contribution directly instead of it being paid by the Village to OPERS or OP&F.

-4. _(d)_ Such employee’s cash salary shall be equal to that employee’s total salary less the amount of the pick up for that employee, and shall be payable, subject to applicable payroll deductions to that employee.
+4. _(d)_ Such employee's cash salary shall be equal to that employee's total salary less the amount of the pick up for that employee, and shall be payable, subject to applicable payroll deductions to that employee.

-    1. _(1)_ The Village shall compute and remit its employer contributions to OPERS or OP&F based upon an employee’s total salary.
-The total combined expenditures of the Village for such employee’s total salaries payable under applicable Village policies and the pick up provisions of this section shall not be greater than the amounts the employee would have been paid for those items had this provision not been in effect.
+    1. _(1)_ The Village shall compute and remit its employer contributions to OPERS or OP&F based upon an employee's total salary.
+The total combined expenditures of the Village for such employee's total salaries payable under applicable Village policies and the pick up provisions of this section shall not be greater than the amounts the employee would have been paid for those items had this provision not been in effect.